Quickguides

 State aid for rescuing and restructuring firms in difficulty

-State aid to individual undertakings in financial difficulty is usually assessed under Article 107(3)(c) of the TFEU and specifically under the Commission Guidelines on State aid for rescuing and restructuring firms in difficulty.
-A company is in difficulty and entitled to aid when "without intervention by the State, it will almost certainly be condemned to going out of business in the short or medium term".3 Rescuing and restructuring aid can usually only be received once, the so-called "one time, last time" condition (in exceptional circumstances every ten years), and is subject to the following conditions:
+State aid to individual undertakings in financial difficulty is usually assessed under Article 107(3)(c) of the TFEU and specifically under the European Commission Guidelines on State aid for rescuing and restructuring firms in difficulty.
+A company is in difficulty and entitled to aid when "without intervention by the State, it will almost certainly be condemned to going out of business in the short or medium term".
+Rescuing and restructuring aid can usually only be received once, the so-called "one time, last time" condition (in exceptional circumstances every ten years), and is subject to the following conditions in particular:

 Notification

-It is important to note that the procedures primarily involve a dialogue between the concerned Member State and the Commission.
+The notification procedure primarily involves a dialogue between the concerned Member State and the European Commission.
 The aid recipient(s) and any complainants are not parties to the procedure.

 State aid control involves a two-step procedure: